 (Aldershot, 2014), pp. 239-55.

-ProjectsI am currently the recipient of an AHRC Early Career Leadership Fellowship (Sept 2020-Sept 2022) for a project entitled ‘The Christian State in Late Antiquity: Officials, Identities, and Religious Change, c.
+ProjectsI am currently the recipient of an AHRC Early Career Leadership Fellowship (Sept 2020-Aug 2023) for a project entitled ‘The Christian State in Late Antiquity: Officials, Identities, and Religious Change, c.
 400-600 CE’.
 The main aims of this project are:

 1. To explore how Christian political culture became mainstream in late antiquity.

 –to investigate the development of Christian ideas of political service and the impact of Christian identity on imperial and royal officials in the fifth and sixth centuries.

 –to consider the ways in which their duties entangled late ancient officials with Christian authority figures, communities, and institutions, and how those entanglements reshaped the cultural assumptions of late ancient bureaucracies.